Philippe II de Croÿ

-Philip II de Croÿ (1496–1549) was Seigneur de Croÿ, Count of Porcéan and first Duke of Aarschot.

-Philip belonged to the powerful House of Croÿ.
+Philippe II de Croÿ (1496–1549) was Seigneur de Croÿ, Count of Porcéan and first Duke of Aarschot and belonged to the powerful House of Croÿ.
 He was the eldest son of Henry de Croy, and Charlotte de Châteaubriand.
-His grandfather was Philip I of Croy, his uncle William II de Croÿ, chief tutor and First Chamberlain to Charles V, and his younger brothers were William, Archbishop of Toledo, and Robert, Prince-Bishop of Cambrai.

-Philippe II de Croÿ succeeded to the County of Porcéan upon his father's death in 1514.
-In 1521 he inherited the titles of his uncle William : amongst others, Duke of Soria and Archi, and Count of Beaumont.
+Philippe succeeded to the County of Porcéan upon his father's death in 1514 and in 1516 became a member of the Order of the Golden Fleece.
+In 1521 he inherited the titles of his uncle William: (Note: Gerard Moreau mentions Philippe inheriting a major portion of his uncle William's lordships and titles, but doesn't mention any specfically.) amongst others, Duke of Soria and Archi, and Count of Beaumont.

-Like his predecessors, he was Governor of Hainault and Senior Knight of the Order of the Golden Fleece, but it is as Charles V's general that he is best remembered.
+Like his predecessors, Philippe was Governor of Hainault, but it is as Charles V's general that he is best remembered.
 He fought against the French in the Italian War of 1521–1526, and played an important role in the conquest of Tournai (1521).

 On 1 April 1533 Charles V created Philippe ("our cousin", as he styled him) Duke of Aarschot and Grandee of Spain First Class.
 Earlier, he had become Marquess of Renty and exchanged the lordship of Longwy in Lorraine for that of Havré, which his descendants would develop as a family nest.